-According to the 2017-2021 5-year ACS (the last year that ACS published data on the Urban Areas designated based on 2010 Census data), over half (53.4%) of the residents within the New York-Newark urbanized area used a non-SOV mode as their primary commute mode.
-There were slightly less than one-third (32.8%) non-SOV commuters in the Philadelphia UZA, and slightly more than one-fifth (22.3%) in the Allentown UZA.
-Within the New York-Newark and Philadelphia UZAs, there had been a modest increase in recent years prior to the pandemic, whereas the percent non-SOV in the Allentown UZA had remained fairly constant.
-In all three UZAs, the 2017-2021 percentage was somewhat higher than pre-pandemic conditions.
-Note, however, that data for the 2020 UAs (which were largely consistent with the 2010 UAs) show consistently increasing levels of non-SOV travel from the 2018-2022 and 2019-2023 5-year ACS.
-The 2019-2023 5-year ACS percent non-SOV travel increased to 55.4% for the New York-Newark UZA, 36.4% for the Philadelphia UZA, and 25.3% for the Allentown UZA.
+According to the 2016-2020 5-year ACS, over half (52.4%) of the residents within the New York-Newark urbanized area used a non-SOV mode as their primary commute mode.
+There were slightly less than one-third (30.6%) non-SOV commuters in the Philadelphia UZA, and slightly less than one-fifth (19.7%) in the Allentown UZA.
+Within the New York-Newark and Philadelphia UZAs, there has been a modest increase in recent years prior to the pandemic.
+In all three UZAs, the 2016-2020 percentage was somewhat higher than pre-pandemic conditions11.